insidewhy/munamuna/readme.md

 it('can append to body of github ticket', async () => {
   const issues = automock(octokitRest).Octokit[returns].issues
-  const get = issues.get[returnsSpy]
-  get.data.body = 'some text'
+  issues.get[returnsSpy].data.body = 'some text'
-  const update = issues.update[returnsSpy]
+  const update = issues.update[spy]

-  await appendToIssueBody({ owner: 'son', repo: 'me', issue_number: 15 }, 'appended') expect(get[spy]).toHaveBeenCalledOnce()
+  await appendToIssueBody({ owner: 'son', repo: 'me', issue_number: 15 }, 'appended') expect(issues.get[spy]).toHaveBeenCalledOnce()
-  expect(update[spy]).toHaveBeenCalledWith(expect.objectContaining({ body: `some text appended` }))
+  expect(update).toHaveBeenCalledWith(expect.objectContaining({ body: `some text appended` }))
 })
 ```

-The setup has been reduced from 14 lines to 4 lines, the entire test function is now 7 lines instead of 17.
+The setup has been reduced from 14 lines to 3 lines, the entire test function is now 6 lines instead of 17.
-The mock is also typesafe and autocomplete can be used to assist with creating the mock.
+Values returned from mock are also type checked according to the structure of the object being mocked and autocomplete can be used to assist with creating the mock.

 This test shows how to mock functions:

 - `returns` can be used to mock function or constructor return values without creating a `vi.fn`.
 - `returnsSpy` works the same but creates a `vi.fn` that can be used to spy on the function.
+- `spy` can be used to access a spy created by `automock` and it will create the spy if none exists.

 There are other advantages, by default `vi.mock` will create a `vi.fn` for every top-level export in the mocked module which can involve creating a lot of objects that are never needed.
 These must be tracked by `vitest` and reset on every call to `vi.clearAllMocks`.